+Current tuition rates are listed on the "Current Courses" page of our main web site.
 Costs are subject to change at any time, but students will be charged only for costs listed online at the time of registration for each term.
 Registration fees are the same whether auditing a course or receiving credit.

-Refunds
+¥ Refunds

-Students may drop courses with no academic penalty if a request is made in writing (by email) by midnight of the Drop/Add date listed in the online calendar.
+Students may drop courses with no academic penalty if a request is made in writing (by email to the office, CHS@cherryhillseminary.org) by midnight of the Drop/Add date listed in the online calendar.
 Tuition for courses dropped by the Drop/Add date will be refunded at 85%, less the merchant's fee charged by any processing agent.